-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 The amusement park may be liable.
 When it comes to personal injury claims there aren’t any “hard and fast “ rules.

 Don’t wait for the amusement park to follow up.
 Send them a certified letter, return receipt requested.
 In the letter remind them of the incident and incident report.

 You can either enclose copes of your medical bills or notify them your daughter incurred medical bills and you want to speak with someone about reimbursement.
 If you include the medical bills your daughter will lose her privilege of confidentiality.

 If you are stonewalled or become frustrated with the attitude or non-cooperation of the amusement park you can always consider contacting a personal injury attorney.
 Most do not charge any fee for an initial office consultation.

 Your daughter’s case seems to be one which a seasoned and experienced personal injury lawyer would probably want to become involved in.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.